SEASONAL LAKE TURNOVER

 As mixing continues, lake water becomes more uniform in temperature and oxygen level, allowing fish to move around freely.
 Fish can be difficult to find as long as these conditions prevail, usually continues until the weather turns cold, chilling the lake's surface.

 Each fish has a different range of water temperature in which it can survive.
 Although fish cannot always find the exact temperature they prefer, they are usually found in water close to that temperature.
-By combining a knowledge of preferred water temperature and lake turnover, you can roughly predict the best time to fish, and which fish will be in a particular part of a lake at a particular time of the year.
-Fish that like warmer water will be surface feeders in the summer and bottom feeders in the fall.
-And fish that like cooler water will feed deep in the spring and on the surface in the fall.
-But don't hold us to this.
-Fish are always tough to catch.
+By combining a knowledge of preferred water temperature and lake turnover, you can roughly predict when to fish for certain fish at different times of the year.

-Learn when are the best times to catch trout.
+Learn the best times to catch trout.
 Follow these guidelines on our next page to maximize your fishing endeavors.